liweinan/liweinan.github.io/_posts/2017-03-04-Dijkstra-algorithm.md

 title: A Java Implementation of Dijkstra's Algorithm
 ---

+In this article I'd like to show you a java implementation of _Dijkstra's Algorithm_ I've written.

 I'm reading the book _Grokking Algorithm_[^grok] recently, and it introduces _Dijkstra's Algorithm_ in chapter 7.
 Here is a java implementation I've written:

 [^grok]: Bhargava, Aditya Y.. _Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People._ Shelter Island: Manning, 2016.
 Print.